 It is essential that Annual Evaluations and Third Year Reviews be conducted within the context of the academic unit’s tenure and promotion criteria.
 Faculty need to be afforded guidance on what is essential for achievement of tenure and promotion.
 Such guidance may be offered by the direct supervisor and/or a personnel committee.

 An Annual Progress Toward Tenure Appraisal Form needs to be completed for every tenure track faculty member.
 This form will provide constructive advice and a plan of action for the coming year(s) so the candidate will be able to make the best possible case for promotion and tenure.
+The completed form needs to make specific suggestions on how the candidate can improve.

 Candidates must understand, and mentors should explain, that positive annual evaluations and a positive successful third year review does not guarantee tenure will be recommended by any reviewer or granted by the President.
 There is no guarantee of continued employment at the University, and tenure track faculty remain subject to all non-reappointment policies and collective bargaining agreement articles until tenure is granted.